 His images tell a story, and I happen to love stories.
-They are imaginative and witty, steeped into fairytales and childish wonder.
+They are imaginative and witty, steeped in fairytales and childish wonder.

 The models look like porcelain dolls or princesses, the world around them is both precious and fun, with unexpected details here and there (I give props to his prop stylists!).